hackclub/hackclub/workshops/Simple Js Clock/README.md

 Now that you have finished building this wonderful clock, you should share your beautiful creation with other people!
 Remember, it's as easy as giving them your URL!

-You probably know the best ways to get in touch with your friends and family, but if you want to share your project with the world wide Hack Club community there is no better place to do that than on Slack.
+You probably know the best ways to get in touch with your friends and family, but if you want to share your project with the worldwide Hack Club community there is no better place to do that than on Slack.

 1. In a new tab, open and follow [these directions][slack] to signup for our Slack.
-2. Then, post the link to the [`#ship`](https://hackclub.slack.com/messages/ship) channel to share it with everyone!
+2. Then, post the link to the [`#scrapbook`](https://hackclub.slack.com/messages/scrapbook) channel to share it with everyone!

 [slack]: https://slack.hackclub.com/